Science

 The impact of the Science Curriculum at the end of Key Stage 3

 Interlaced amongst the Science content, we develop an understanding of the world of work, linking our lessons to future career opportunities where we can.
 We have strong links to local industry and have opportunities for students to visit places like Cefas, Sizewell and UEA and have strong STEM representation at all careers events.
-We run a birdwatch event every year and have a horticulture club available in the Spring and Summer terms.
+We run a birdwatch event every year and have CREST club that runs weekly.
 We also run a STEM fortnight for students every year to encourage them in considering STEM related careers.
 We have visitors from many local companies including the Energy industry, local hospitals and healthcare providers and local Engineering Companies.

 Our aim is to offer all students as many STEM career related opportunities as we can to show students the link between learning and their future.